 I don’t do yoga for my writing, but my writing is me, and as I absorb yoga (like the Abzorbaloff on Dr Who) it is logical that yoga influences what and who I write.
 All writers are Abzorbaloffs.
 But I have been distracted again.

 Specifically, in my book Cassandra, here is a girl who can predict the future.
-She is obsessed by the future.
+She is obsessed with the future.
 Her head is always there.
 We can all be a bit like that sometimes.
 Planning ahead, imagining but it will be like when we get what we want in the future, worrying about something that may or may not happen in the future.
-When Cassandra’s head in not in the future she is regretful about the things in the past that she predicted and could not change.
+When Cassandra’s head is not in the future she is regretful about the things in the past that she predicted and could not change.
 Some of us also live this way (without the physic gifts!)

-The lesson Cassandra has to learn, is to be in the moment.
+The lesson Cassandra has to learn is to be in the moment.
 I can’t say I have mastered this practice, but I know the contentment of being there when I find it.
 It is something yoga has taught me.
 It is the best future I could envisage for a girl who will always see the bad things before they happen.

 How does it end for Elton and Ursula?
 Damnation and salvation.